SOK Related Articles

 Taking a driver education course is a requirement for teens to obtain their learner's permit if they are under the age of 16.
 Some public schools offer driver education courses and third-party drivers education courses are also available outside of the school system.
 But for Oklahoma teens who don't attend a public school and/or don't live near any commercial driver education schools, a parent-taught driver education course is an option.

 Oklahoma's parent-taught drivers ed course is an online curriculum led by a parent, who walks their teen through the lessons.
-Parent-taught courses are recognized by the Oklahoma Department of Public Safety and will meet the qualifications to apply for a learner's permit, just as a traditional drivers ed course will.
+Parent-taught courses are recognized by Service Oklahoma and will meet the qualifications to apply for a learner's permit, just as a traditional drivers ed course will.

 The first step is to find a course from an approved parent-taught provider.
 Once you've identified a course you'd like to use, download the Parent-Taught Drivers Education Affidavit, located at the bottom of the Parent-Taught Drivers Education Packet, and mail it to the address shown on the form.
-Once accepted, the Oklahoma Department of Public Safety will mail you a copy.
+Once accepted, Service Oklahoma will mail you a copy.
 Once you have the form in hand, purchase your selected course and start the training with your teen.